 Here are a some tips for saving for a deposit:

-Hopefully, with these deposit saving tips, you can reach your goal that bit quicker.
+Hopefully, with these first time buyer deposit saving tips, you can reach your goal that bit quicker.
 While it may not seem like much, you must remember that every little helps when it comes to saving for a deposit.

-Unfortunately, there is no set answer to how long it takes to save for a deposit.
+Unfortunately, there is no set answer to how long it takes to save for a first time buyer deposit.
 It largely depends on how much you can put into savings each month, and how much deposit for a house is required.

 While you might want to save a house deposit as fast as you can, it can be better to save a little bit longer for a larger mortgage deposit.
 The bigger your deposit, in percentage terms, the lower the risk you present to the mortgage lender and the more deals you’re likely to have access to from providers.

 By saving a larger deposit, you are putting yourself in a better position to get a mortgage with lower interest rates.
-Mortgage lenders will see you as a safer option because, even if house prices fall by say 10%, the lender should be able to recoup the money from the sale of the property.
+Mortgage lenders will see you as a safer option because, even if house prices fall, the lender should be able to reclaim the money from the sale of the property.

 The ratio between the house deposit and the mortgage is known as the loan to value (LTV) ratio.
 For example, if you have a 10% deposit, you will need 90% from the lender, or a 90% LTV mortgage.
 The higher the LTV, the higher the interest rate.